Skip to content

 • Supports physical regeneration

-• Supplier of energy for immunocompetent cells
+• energy supplier for immune-competent cells

 • Regulates the acid-base balance